Skip to main content

 Sex hormones are not merely involved in reproduction; they are integral to brain health and cognitive performance.
 Their influence extends to various aspects of neural activity.

-Estrogen, for instance, has a significant impact on associated with memory and mood.
+Estrogen, for instance, has a significant impact on brain regions associated with memory and mood.
 It can influence the density of dendritic spines, which are small protrusions on neurons that receive synaptic inputs, thereby affecting synaptic plasticity.
 Estrogen also modulates neurotransmitter systems, including serotonin and dopamine, which are critical for mood regulation, motivation, and cognitive processing.

 Testosterone also plays a vital role in cognitive function, particularly in spatial abilities and executive functions.
 Receptors for androgens are present throughout the brain, including areas like the hippocampus and prefrontal cortex, which are central to learning, memory, and decision-making.
 Changes in testosterone levels can therefore affect these cognitive domains.